Sokol movement: 1900–1914: competitors and neo-Slavism

 The rise of the Czech Social Democratic Party and agrarian parties in the political arena played out in Sokol politics as well as national ones.
 The Social Democrats formed a rival gymnastics society, the Workers' Gymnastic Union (Dělnická tělovýchovná jednota, DTJ).
 Václav Kukař, a powerful ČOS figure, developed the policy of "cleansing" (očištění) and sought to limit membership to those who he believed demonstrated commitment to purely Czech causes.
 Most of the progressive members of the Sokols were purged or left voluntarily to join the DTJ.
 Another rival gymnast society was founded by the Christian Social Party under the name Orel ("eagle").
 In the face of such competition, the Sokols set about reaffirming their traditional mission under the leadership of Josef Scheiner.

-Nest of Polish Sokols from Poznań, 1932.

 The fourth slet, held in 1901, boasted a large international participation, including Galician Poles, Ukrainians, Slovenes, Croats, Russians, Bulgarians, Serbs, as well as Frenchmen and Americans.
 This slet also marked the first participation of women.

 The fifth slet, held in 1907, had an increasingly Slavic focus and moved away from the more egalitarian idea of people's gymnastics, with increased competition aspects.
 It marked the creation of the Federation of Slavic Sokols under the neo-Slavic idea of the Czechs as the strongest Slavic nation, second only to Russia.

 At the 1910 meeting of the ČOS congress, the Sokols reaffirmed their intentions to remain "above politics" and loosened their strict membership rules to admit Social Democrats.

 In 1912, the first "All-Slavic Slet" (Všeslovanský slet) was held, with a largely military atmosphere, causing Augustin Očenášek (a Sokol member) to remark, "When the thunder comes and the nations rise up to defend their existence, let it be the Sokol clubs from which the cry to battle will sound...".